jmcnamara/rust_xlsxwriter/README.md

   the `zip` crate only.

-- `constant_memory`: This keeps memory usage to a minimum when writing writing large files.
+- `constant_memory`: This keeps memory usage to a minimum when writing large files.

-- `serde`: Adds supports for Serde serialization.
+- `serde`: Adds support for Serde serialization.
 This is off by default.

-- `chrono`: Adds supports for Chrono date/time types to the API.
+- `chrono`: Adds support for Chrono date/time types to the API.
 This is off by default.

 - `zlib`: Adds a dependency on `zlib` and a C compiler.
 This includes the same features as `default` but is 1.5x faster for large files.

-- `polars`: Add support for mapping between `PolarsError` and `rust_xlsxwriter::XlsxError` to make code that handles both types of error easier to write.
+- `polars`: Adds support for mapping between `PolarsError` and `rust_xlsxwriter::XlsxError` to make code that handles both types of errors easier to write.

 - `wasm`: Adds a dependency on `js-sys` and `wasm-bindgen` to allow compilation